Jackson Hole Wildlife Foundation Programs

 Since 1993, the Jackson Hole Wildlife Foundation has worked to make Jackson Hole a more wildlife-friendly community.
 We’ve done this primarily through on-the-ground projects and solutions implemented through unique partnerships with agencies, organizations, private land owners, and hundreds of hands-on volunteers.
 Explore the program pages to learn more about these efforts, and find out how you can lend a hand.

 Each year, we organize hundreds of volunteers to remove or modify fences to make them friendlier to wildlife movement.
-We also engage our volunteers in habitat restoration and other projects to reduce migratory barriers and improve landscape connectivity.
+We rely on the voluntary engagement of private landowners and public agencies as we work to reduce migratory barriers and improve landscape permeability.

 Nature Mapping Jackson Hole, founded by Meg and Bert Raynes and friends, provides an opportunity for citizen scientists to contribute to our local wildlife knowledge base.
 The collective observations create a long-term dataset of wildlife distribution throughout Jackson Hole, and further connects us to the wild spirit of our valley.